The Ultra Zone: Background

 The Ultra Zone is notable for its tributes to two guitarists: Frank Zappa (on the track "Frank"), and Stevie Ray Vaughan (on the track "Jibboom").

-This was Vai's last studio album of original material until 2005's Real Illusions: Reflections; in the years in between, he released several compilations of his material, as well as a live album.
+This was Vai's last studio album of original material until 2005's Real Illusions: Reflections; in the years in between, he released several compilations and live albums.

-This album includes the participations of Koshi Inaba and Tak Matsumoto from the Japanese band B'z on "Asian Sky".
+Koshi Inaba and Tak Matsumoto of the Japanese rock duo B'z are featured on "Asian Sky".